 The first place a barefoot on your hands, and you heave up as he jumps, launching him through the water like a clumsy missile.
 He grabs onto the shapely legs and you hear a shriek.
 He bites into the inner thigh with his lipless beak, misting the water red with blood as he drags down the woman kicking and screaming.
 The hairy legs stop treading and disappear above the water, while the upper body of an attractive man appears, bubbles leaving his mouth as he catches sight of you and your cohorts.

-You pull the knife from your teeth, turning to face the man as he paddles deeper, trying to reach the rapidly sinking woman that your sibling is tearing into, using dirty fingers to pry open the wound on her leg as he bites into her hip.
+You pull the knife from your teeth, turning to face the man as he begins to paddle deeper, trying to reach the rapidly sinking woman that your sibling is currently tearing into, using dirty fingers to pry open the wound on her leg as he bites into her hip.
 Another decaying form has jumped into the water and grabbed onto one of her thrashing feet, while two more crowds near it, waiting for a chance to get a piece of the girl.

-The man grabs you by the shoulders, one set of fingers slipping under your shoulder blade where he tugs, loosening your left arm.
+The man grabs you by the shoulders, one set of fingers slipping under your shoulder blade where he begins to tug, loosening your left arm.
 You reward him by pulling the knife free and driving it home a second time, this time into his thigh.
-More delicious warmth spills from his form, and the two of you sink.
+More delicious warmth spills from his form, and the two of you begin to sink.

 Others are swarming around you, their fleshless fingers scraping over his flesh, tearing long red lines into his chiseled form.
 Fewer and fewer bubbles are pouring from his mouth, and both arms are being pulled apart by five separate entities, their blunt teeth tearing into his fleshy bits and pulling away gobbets of meat, which they chew noisily.

-And it is in that moment you watch his throat get torn out by a slimy skinned bald creature, creating a gaping wound that spews a torrent of warmth into the surrounding water.
+And it is in that moment you watch his throat get torn out by a slimy skinned bald creature, creating a gaping wound that spews a torrent of warmth into the water around you.